stephenajulu/stephenajulu/README.md

 </p>

 <h2 align="center">Hello there!
 My name is Stephen Ajulu. 👋🤓</h2>
-<p align="center">I'm a Front End Web Developer, Graphic Designer, Content Creator and Junior Cybersecurity Consultant/Analyst from Kenya.
+<p align="center">I'm a Front End Web Developer, Graphic Designer, Content Creator and I.T/Cybersecurity Consultant from Kenya.
-I'm also currently doing my Bsc in IT while working on my company and other projects.
+I'm currently pursuing my Bsc in IT while working on my company and other projects.
-I currently passionate about JAMstack, Progressive Web Apps, Headless CMS, Nocode(the irony), Sustainability, Neural Nets, Hugo, S.E.O, Web Performance, Blogging/Vlogging/"Podgging"/Logging, Solving world problems, World Domination and Automation.
+I currently passionate about JAMstack, PWAs, Headless CMS, Nocode(the irony), Sustainability, Neural Nets, Hugo, S.E.O, Web Performance, Blogging/Vlogging/"Podgging"/Logging, Solving world problems, World Domination and Automation.
-When I'm not developing and building things, you can find me on Youtube learning, writing an article on one of my blog(or company blog), watching anime, daydreaming actionpacked dreams where i am the MC or on my laptop gaming.
-But most of my days are spent working on projects(my own and my clients) while listening to LoFi, ChillHop and/or Rainy Jazz, Studying or watching anime</p>
+When I'm not developing and building things, you can find me watching things on youtube, writing articles, watching anime, daydreaming or on my laptop gaming.
+But most of my days are spent working on projects, listening to LoFi/ChillHop/RainyJazz, Studying or watching anime</p>

 <h3 align="center"> Interested in Collaborating or Donating/Sponsering My Projects?
 Click <a href="https://github.com/stephenajulu/stephenajulu/blob/master/PROJECTS.md">here</a> </h3>